pickettd/HunyuanVideo_MLX/README.md

 1. A Hugging Face account and access token (get it from https://huggingface.co/settings/tokens)
 2. Created a `.env` file with your token and memory settings

-## Memory-Optimized Generation (New!)
+## Memory-Optimized Generation (Updated!)

-The system now uses a chunked generation approach for better memory efficiency:
+The system now uses an enhanced chunked generation approach for better memory efficiency:

-### For 32GB RAM Macs (M1/M2/M3 Pro/Max):
+### For All Mac Configurations:
 ```bash
 # Memory-efficient settings (recommended)
 python sample_video_mps.py \